0xDones/dotfiles/README.md

 # Setup

 This document contains all the tools that I use on my daily basis.
-I created it to make it easier to automate anytime, in order to bootstrap my dev environment in a single command.
-I'm thinking about using Ansible for this task, but idk...
+I created it to make it easier to automate this task, to bootstrap my dev environment in a single command.
+I'm thinking about using Ansible for this task, but I don't know...
 Maybe one day.

 ## Terminals